Fight against

 Thaioil Group also establishes appropriate and fair measures to protect complainants, whistleblowers, and individuals from retaliation, such as job reassignment, intimidation, interference in workplace, termination, or other unfair treatments.
 The Company is commits to maintaining confidentiality of all complaints and will not reveal any information to third parties unless it is required by law.

-In 2024, the Corporate Governance and Sustainability Committee approved the enhancement of grievance management process for greater operational efficiency.
 In addition, Thaioil Group also establishes the proper and fair measures to protect complainants, whistleblowers, and individuals from retaliation, such as job reassignment, intimidation, interference in workplace, termination, or other unfair treatments.
-The Company commits to keep confidentiality of all complaints and will not reveal any information to 3rd parties unless it is required by law.
-Two complaints carried over from 2023 were resolved following thorough investigations under the Company’s grievance management process.
-One case revealed no wrongdoing, while the other case involved a violation of business ethics and deemed a disciplinary offense under the Company’s policies and personnel regulations.
-Appropriate disciplinary action was taken fairly and in compliance with labor laws, and the outcome was informed to the complainant.
+The Company commits to keep confidentiality of all complaints and will not reveal any information to the irrelevant parties unless it is required by law.

 Furthermore